Keys to Robust Edits: from Theoretical Insights to Practical Advances: Theoretical Results of Key-Value Associative Memory

-\begin{lemma}[Specificity Requirement for the Key-Values] If the newly added knowledge triplet $(h, r, t_*)$ would not be retrieved for any $k_n \notin K_s$, it is required the following inequality to be satisfied:
+\begin{lemma}[\textbf{Specificity Requirement for the Key-Values}] If the newly added knowledge triplet $(h, r, t_*)$ would not be retrieved for any $k_o \notin \mathcal{K}_s$, it requires the following inequality to be satisfied:

-where $t_n$ is the original target retrieved by $k_n$ and $\epsilon_3$ denotes the logit difference between $t_n$ and $t_*$. \end{lemma} One simple solution for this lemma is $k^T C^{-1} k_* = 0$, which describes no superposition, as discussed in one of the concurrent work~\citep{hu2024knowledgesuperpositionunveilingfailures}.
-However, as superposition generally exists among existing LLMs, we discuss more general cases here.
-The detailed proof of all above lemmas can be found in Appendix \ref{appendix:proof}.
+where $t_n$ is the original target retrieved by $k_o$ and $\epsilon_3$ denotes the logit difference between $t_n$ and $t_*$. \end{lemma} One simple solution for this lemma is $k^T C^{-1} k_* = 0$, which describes no superposition, as discussed in one of the concurrent work~\citep{hu2024knowledge}.
+However, as superposition generally exists among existing LLMs, we discuss more general cases here. \begin{lemma}[Whitened Similarity Bounds] For a successful edit to achieve both robustness and specificity, the whitened similarities must satisfy: \begin{enumerate} \item Lower bound for semantically equivalent keys: